-Thank you for your interest in volunteering with us at Mission in Action
+Interested in volunteering at Mission in Action but have questions?

-Please note that your dates will only be confirmed AFTER you have read and agreed to our terms and conditions, filled in the application form and filed all necessary documents and paid deposit.
+Please note: Your dates will only be confirmed AFTER you have read and agreed to our terms and conditions, filled in the online application form, submitted all necessary documents and paid your deposit.

 You will need a Kenyan visitors visa before you arrive in Kenya.

 You have 2 options on how you can get this visa:

 - You can buy this as you clear customs when you arrive at Nairobi airport for $50 American dollars.

 - You can organise the visa before you leave by contacting the Kenyan Embassy.
 You can also have your travel agent arrange this for you for a fee.